MattCJones/optionset/examples/README_options/README.md

-# OpenFOAM Cavity Example
+# README Options Example

 ## Description

-The OpenFOAM cavity tutorial is an example of how dictionary files can be modified to build user-defined options and settings.
+Options and settings listed in the base directory `README` file are shown in action here.
 Use,

     $ optionset.py -h